Jump to:

 Functional Scales

-Several measures have been validated specifically in brain tumor patients to assess quality of life and function including the Functional Assessment of Cancer Therapy – Brain (FACT-Br)17 and MD Anderson Symptom Inventory Brain Tumor (MDASI-BT)18.
-Mayo-Portland Adaptability Inventory has been used to assess functional status after an acquired brain injury19.
-Neuropsychological evaluation can be used to assess and monitor “chemo brain” or Cancer and Treatment-Related Neurocognitive Degeneration (CRND)15.
+Several measures have been validated specifically in brain tumor patients to assess quality of life and function including the Functional Assessment of Cancer Therapy – Brain (FACT-Br)14 and MD Anderson Symptom Inventory Brain Tumor (MDASI-BT).15 Neuropsychological evaluation can be used to assess and monitor “chemo brain” or Cancer and Treatment-Related Neurocognitive Degeneration (CRND).10

 Early predictions of outcomes